Contents

 A credit card makes it difficult to track expenses and leads to poor cash flow planning.

-Planning for expenses is a guess because you don’t know your expenses until all employees have filed their expenses reports.
+Planning for expenses is a guess because you don’t know your expenses until all employees have filed their insightful reports.

 If you rely on a state grant where you have to submit expenses, then delayed expenses mean delayed funding.